atbaker/docker-tutorial/intro/README.rst

 In the previous exericse updating the navbar text in the Django app was a somewhat tedious process.
 Even if we were using `git <http://git-scm.com/>`_ to version control our Django source code, you would still need to create a new container with a shell, update it, and then commit your changes to an image before you could deploy those changes anywhere else.

 That's where `Dockerfiles <http://docs.docker.io/reference/builder/>`_ come in.
 Dockerfiles and the ``docker build`` command programatically build your docker images.
 If you keep your Dockerfile with your source code, you can include the latest source every time you build your docker image (perhaps with a Continuous Integration service).

+In the **intro** subdirectory, you will find the source code for the sample Django project and a partially completed Dockerfile. **Complete the Dockerfile and use ``docker build`` to create a new image for this Django app.** Then create a container from that image to test if it works.